-One of things we need to prepare for your treatment is your bowels.
+One of things to prepare for your treatment is your bowels.

-- We need your bowels empty and as little gas as possible for your planning appointment and every day of your treatment - We will ask you some questions about your bowel habits to help us book your planning and treatment appointment times.
+- We need your bowels empty and as little gas as possible for your planning appointment and every day of your treatment - We will ask you some questions about your bowel habits to help us book your planning and treatment appointment times. - We may also suggest an over-the-counter medicine to help pass bowel motions.